 In March 2018, sources revealed that Foxtel was mulling over the idea of launching a standalone streaming platform dedicated to sports.
 And following a series of tests and a beta version trial, Kayo Sports was officially born on November 26, 2018.

-The all-sports service brings you coverage from Fox Sports, ESPN, beIN Sports, and Racing.com.
-Alas, it’s only available inside Australia, meaning you need a reliable VPN to unblock it.
-Following several VPN testings, our top recommendation is BulletVPN.
+Following several VPN tests, our top recommendation is BulletVPN.
 It is the only VPN with full streaming access.

 Watch Kayo Sports Outside Australia

 Let’s cut to the chase.
 Here’s how you can keep watching your favorite sports on Kayo when you’re outside Australia:

 - Subscribe to BulletVPN; the only service that reliably unblocks Kayo.